Most people are aware that car accidents commonly result in personal injury lawsuits.

 Vicarious liability typically involves employers being held liable for the conduct of their employees.
 If you allow an employee to drive a company vehicle, any injuries or damages caused by their driving may also be imputed to you as the business owner.
 Still, other factors may come into play, such as whether the driver was actually "on the job" at the time of the incident, or whether he was on a detour or frolic.

 Even if you weren't driving it at the time, if your car is involved in an auto accident, there's a possibility you may be sued.
-To learn more, check out FindLaw's section on Car Accident Liability.
+To learn more, check out FindLaw's section on Car Accident Liability or contact an experienced car accident attorney near you.

 - The FindLaw Guide to What to Do Following a Car Accident (FindLaw - Free Download)